The Ultimate Guide to Worms in Pets

 - Potbellied appearance

-Growing animals may also exhibit signs of stunted growth from the lack of nutrients, and in severe cases, dogs can throw up roundworms or cough them up if they have entered the lungs.
-If you think your pet may have roundworms, you may be able to spot them in their faeces or vomit.
 Sometimes, a vet can properly diagnose roundworms in your pet by mixing a stool sample with a liquid solution that causes the roundworm eggs to rise up.
 They can then be viewed beneath a microscope and identified.

 Hookworms in Dogs and Cats

-Hookworms (specifically Ancylostoma caninum, Ancylostoma brasiliense, and Unicinaria stenocephala) are another type of parasite that can live inside your pet’s large intestine.
-There, they will attach themselves to the lining of your pet’s intestinal wall.
-However, instead of consuming nutrients from your pet’s food, the hookworm will feed off your pet’s blood.
-Hookworm eggs are then released into your pet’s digestive tract, and they are passed back into the environment through faeces to start their life cycle again.
+Hookworms (specifically Ancylostoma caninum, Ancylostoma brasiliense, and Unicinaria stenocephala) are another parasite that can live inside your pet’s large intestine.
+There, they will attach themselves to your pet’s intestinal wall lining, where the hookworm will feed off your pet’s blood instead of consuming nutrients from your pet's food.

-Hookworms receive their name from their visibly bent head and mouth parts, which resemble a hook, and this allows them to anchor themselves onto your pet’s intestinal lining.
-These worms are thin and white, growing between 8 - 15 mm long, depending on age and sex.
-As with tapeworms and roundworms, hookworms can also be spread to humans, or a human can pick them up from the environment.
+Hookworms receive their name from their visibly bent head and mouth parts, which resemble a hook, allowing them to anchor themselves onto your pet’s intestinal lining.
+These worms are thin and white, growing to 8-15 mm in length, depending on age and sex.

-How Do Pets Hookworms?
+How Do Pets Get Hookworms

-Like other parasites, hookworms can be picked up by your pet from its environment, particularly through eating infected soil, faeces, or drinking infected water.
-However, unlike the previous worms we’ve mentioned, hookworms can also be picked up through your pet’s skin as larvae.
-There, they will make their way through the bloodstream to the lung before being coughed up and ingested to find themselves in the intestines.
+However, unlike the previous worms we’ve mentioned, hookworms can also be picked up through your pet’s skin as larva before making their way through the bloodstream to the lungs before being coughed up and swallowed to find themselves in the intestines.
 Here, they will grow and continue the life cycle.

 Like roundworms, hookworms can also infect litters of puppies and kittens by being ingested through their mother’s milk and passing through the placenta while they’re still in the womb.

-Symptoms of Hookworms in Dogs & Cats
+Symptoms of Hookworms in Dogs and Cats

 As pets often pick hookworms through the skin, you may be able to see the site of infection where the hookworm larvae burrowed through.
-Hookworms feed on blood, which can also cause your pet to suffer from anaemia, the symptoms of which include:

 - Pale gums, ears or eyes